budhilaw/wp-loginshield/README.md

 3. Regularly review login and access logs
 4. Consider whitelisting your own IP address for guaranteed access
 5. Use strong passwords for all users
+6. Set appropriate redirect paths for both blocked access and logout

 ## Usage